GabyGold67/SevenSegDisplaysRTOSLib/README.md

 Instance the class passing just 3 parameters (the 3 pins connected to the display module), notify the object and it's ready to go: start ``.print()``ing the data to the display.
 There's no need of even setting those pin modes.

 ## Flexibility:
 Integers, floating point or strings they'll show as long as the display is capable of doing so in a trustworthy way.
 If you need to represent a percentage or level of completeness a ``.gauge()`` and a ``.doubleGauge()`` methods are included to represent them in a "Old Motorola brick cell phones' style".
+The library is capable of managing a correct representation even in differently wired displays by letting configure the order in wich the digits are connected to the registers.

 ## Trustworthy representation basic checking:
 The representation of different types of data in this kind of displays is limited, and many implementations of the libraries to drive them take arbitrary or personally biased decisions on how to handle the problem.